Nodes

 For User choice nodes, the NLX NLU will attempt the following (in order):

-Match the user's utterance to training data belonging to other intent flows attached to the application
+Match the user's utterance to training data belonging to other flows attached to the application

 Ask a user for the start date of their reported service outage